-The History Of Women’s Boxing
+The History Of Women’s Boxing: A Boxing Canada Feature

-Did you know that Women’s boxing can be dated back to as early as the 18th century?
+Posted onDid you know that the roots of women’s boxing can be traced back to the 18th century?

 This International Women’s Day, we want to acknowledge some of the inspiring women who have represented Canada in amateur Olympic and professional boxing! 🇨🇦 🥊